7thLucas/full-app-6a41d-4d075-4833/_doc/product-overview.md

 ---

+## Day-One Experience (Confirmed First Feature)
+The beachhead operation: a white-label owner logs in, sets their brand (logo, colors, domain, AI names) and connects their PayPal account, and has a fully live branded portal they can sell to clients — within minutes of signing up.
+No dev work.
+No technical setup.
+Instant reseller activation.

+---

 ## What It Is
 Big II Sovereign OS is a fully autonomous, multi-agent AI operating system built and owned by DBII LLC.
 It provides intrinsic infrastructure — AI woven into every business function rather than sitting on top of it.
 The OS unifies all AI agents, automation pipelines, billing systems, marketplaces, client portals, and developer frameworks under a single governed platform — controlled entirely by DBII LLC.